unionai/flyteevents-datahub/README.md

 Fork the project from https://github.com/unionai/flyteevents-datahub

-Keep your fork by tracking the original "upstream" repo that you forked
+Keep your fork up to date by tracking the original "upstream" repo that you forked

     $ git remote add upstream https://github.com/unionai/flyteevents-datahub.git
     $ git remote -v